2000 German Grand Prix: Qualifying

 David Coulthard (pictured in 2009) took pole position in his McLaren.

 During Saturday's one-hour qualifying session, each driver was limited to twelve laps, with the starting order determined by the fastest laps.
 The 107% rule was in force during this session, requiring each driver to lap within 107% of the fastest time to qualify for the race.
-The session was held in damp weather with intermittent rain; drivers used grooved and wet-weather compound tyres with drivers initially hesitant to go onto the track.
+The session was held in damp weather with intermittent rain, which resulted in a mixed-up starting order in places.
+Drivers used grooved and wet-weather compound tyres with drivers initially hesitant to go onto the track.
 With a lap time of 1:45.697 set on his first try, Coulthard earned his second pole position of the season after the and 10th overall.
 Michael Schumacher joined him on the front row, 1.3 seconds slower than Coulthard but three-tenths of a second faster than his previous best lap to move from fourth to second.
 Fisichella qualified third in a spare Benetton car with incorrect gear ratios.
 He spun on his first run but retained second until Michael Schumacher's lap as the rain stopped.
 Fisichella was fined $5,000 for failing to place his car at the pit-lane weighbridge so that the FIA could check if it was within the legal minimum weight limit.
 Häkkinen, who qualified fourth, three hundredths of a second slower than Fisichella, admitted the weather made him cautious about going off the track.
-In his then-career-best qualifying performance, De La Rosa took fifth in the spare Arrows car while his race car was being prepared.
-Trulli and Wurz were satisfied to qualify sixth and seventh.
+In his then-career-best qualifying performance, De la Rosa took fifth in the spare Arrows car while his race car was being prepared.
+Trulli (the faster Jordan driver) and Wurz were satisfied to qualify sixth and seventh.
 Herbert was the quicker Jaguar driver in eighth.
 Villeneuve secured ninth in BAR's spare car after losing control of his car and stalling at the Jim Clark chicane, disrupting Frentzen's running.
 Irvine, tenth, was slowed by Gené midway attempting to lap quicker.